wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/FOLLOW ME.md

 There's a few options here for learning how to use this toolkit with the Vultr cloudhost.

+As a side note because I am also a philosopher, I see ciphers in everything and the cipher I see in the name "Vultr" is "tru luv" or "true love" and for me, my coding life has become my "love life", strange as that sounds.

 #### 1. Expedited Build Method (recommended)

 This tutorial set needs to be followed sequentially in numeric order.